ClusterCockpit/cc-docker/README.md

 ## Known Issues

 * `docker-compose` installed on Ubuntu (18.04, 20.04) via `apt-get` can not correctly parse `docker-compose.yml` due to version differences.
 Install latest version of `docker-compose` from https://docs.docker.com/compose/install/ instead.
-* You need to ensure that no other web server is running on ports 8080 (cc-backend), 8082 (cc-metric-store), 8086 (InfluxDB), 4222 and 8222 (Nats), or 3306 (MariaDB).
+* You need to ensure that no other web server is running on ports 8080 (cc-backend), 8084 (cc-metric-store), 4222 and 8222 (Nats).
 If one or more ports are already in use, you have to adapt the related config accordingly.
 * Existing VPN connections sometimes cause problems with docker.
 If `docker-compose` does not start up correctly, try disabling any active VPN connection.
 Refer to https://stackoverflow.com/questions/45692255/how-make-openvpn-work-with-docker for further information.

 ## Docker services and restarting the services